Rotorua Branch: Services

 Two named passenger services operated on the line.
 The Rotorua Express was initiated in 1894 and in 1930 became the Rotorua Limited - the most prestigious train in New Zealand at that time.
 The service later reverted to the Rotorua Express with more stops; and in 1959 was replaced by 88-seater Fiat railcars.
 This railcar service ceased in 1968.
-In 1991 a new twice daily tourist-oriented service called the Geyserland Express was initiated, using Silver Fern railcars.
-This service lasted a decade and ceased in 2001.
+In December 1991 a new twice daily tourist-oriented service called the Geyserland Express was initiated, using Silver Fern railcars.
+This service lasted a decade and ceased in October 2001.

 Freight on the line previously comprised forestry and livestock products railed north from Rotorua.
 Train loads north were limited by the Tārukenga Bank west of Rotorua between Ngongotahā and Mamaku, with a steep ruling gradient of 1 in 35.

-In 1995 Tranz Rail launched the "Bay Raider" service, utilising roadrailer wagons able to run on rail and road, to connect Auckland, Rotorua, Napier and Gisborne.
+In October 1995 Tranz Rail launched the "Bay Raider" service, utilising roadrailer wagons able to run on rail and road, to connect Auckland, Rotorua, Napier and Gisborne.
 Between Rotorua and Napier the road railers operated in "road" mode.

 The forestry industry operated numerous sawmills on the branch line; the largest was at Mamaku, which had its own bush tramway connecting to the NZR line.
+The branch had 4 tramways connected to it, run by Gamman, Bartholomew Timber, South Taranaki and Selwyn Timber.
 For many years after World War II sheep and cattle from land developments south of Rotorua were railed by special stock trains to the large abattoirs or freezing works in the South Auckland suburbs of Westfield and Southdown.
 Now there are local freezing works served by road transport, and stock numbers (particularly sheep) have reduced.